-Jane Dickson, was born in the sixties and raised on the family farm in Dunnville, Ontario, Canada during the era known as Generation Jones.
-She is a self-taught, mixed media artist who discovered her passion for intuitive painting while living in British Columbia.
+Jane Dickson, was born in the sixties and raised on the family farm in Dunnville, Ontario, Canada.
+She is a self-taught mixed media artist who discovered her passion for intuitive painting while living in the Lower Mainland of British Columbia.

 After more than a decade on the west coast, Jane returned to the Niagara Peninsula, where she enjoys a full-time studio practice.
 Her art has been included in juried shows such as Pelham Art Festival and Toronto Outdoor Art Fair and featured in ArtAscent Journal.
 Jane's work is available in local and online galleries and can be found in private collections in Canada, United States, and Mexico.